KQMATH/moodle-install/README.md

 The root URL is hardcoded in config.php, and must be changed for installation on a different host.

+The host name is explicit in the sendmail config above (Step 3).

 Note. config.php is in the moodle repo.